-Amid virus bad news glimpses of human decency and good works
+Amid virus gloom, glimpses of human decency and good works

 If music soothes the soul, food feeds it.
 There have been six stories that tell of benefactors feeding health care workers, the poor, the elderly shut ins, even volunteers feeding hungry animals at a revered Hindu temple in Kathmandu, Nepal.

 There have been meals from Brooklyn caterer Israel Frischman for Holocaust survivors who are shut in.
 The day after the story ran, donations poured in and now Frischman has financial backing for the needed meals.
-And simpler fare from the “Solidarity Menu” started by Emiliano Moscoso who employed his hamburger chain of restaurants in Colombia to feed poor neighborhoods in Bogota.
+And simpler fare from the “Solidarity Menu” started by Emiliano Moscoso, who employed his hamburger chain of restaurants in Colombia to feed poor neighborhoods in Bogota.

 The delivery of lifesaving supplies has been a storyline as well, from the professional cyclist in Italy who has gone from racing against competitors to racing medicine to those in need, to Yale student Liam Elkind’s delivery service.
 A month after reporting on Elkind’s “Invisible Hands” effort which he started with a friend, he reports that it’s ballooned.
 “We’re making over 1,000 deliveries a week now, and over 10,000 volunteers have joined our group.
 I feel like I haven’t slept in decades, but, honestly, I’ve never felt more energized,” he said.